 Joanna Jedrzejczyk sure could’ve used some help with her weight cut.
 Make sure you take your fish oil so that you avoid similar struggles: https://bjj-world.com/joanna-jedrzejczyks-weight-cutting-video-its-a-torture-for-human-body/

 If you want to live longer and have a functioning body, you should take fish oil.
 Even if you are a polar bear that loves salmon and BJJ, you should still take fish oil.
-You see, even if you are eating pounds and pound of salmon, you can never really get enough.
+You see, even if you are eating pounds and pounds of salmon, you can never really get enough.
 Luckily, you can supplement with Omega-3 fatty acids and get your fair share.

 Fruit And Vegetable Powders

 Despite always being told to eat our veggies, sometimes we just can’t get down to doing so.
 And some of us just plain do not want to.
-However, lack of fruits and veggies weakens your body’s self-defense capabilities.
-Green foods, berries, citrus all provide key vitamins, minerals and powerful nutrients we need to not only survive but thrive.
+However, a lack of fruits and veggies weakens your body’s self-defense capabilities.
+Green foods, berries, citrus all provide key vitamins, minerals, and powerful nutrients we need to not only survive but thrive.

 All in all, you take your training seriously.
 Take your diet seriously.
 Well, they go hand in hand.
 Your training without proper nutrition is like a Gi without a belt.
 Remember to eat well and train hard.
 Supplements are exactly as the word implies, supplemental.
 You should not be living off supplements but you should work them into your diet to fill in those gaps or lapses in nutrition that you do not get.
 There is no harm in adding a shake and some fish oil into your diet, there is only gain.